 In the Quality of Life Survey, we asked single people if they were in a relationship.
 We see that single people who are in a relationship often have a better quality of life than single people who are not in a relationship, either with or without children.
 There are particularly large differences when it comes to optimism for the future and satisfaction with physical health.

 The geographical differences in quality of life in Norway are small, and there is also little difference when comparing central and less central municipalities.
-Compared to the least central municipalities, a slightly larger proportion of people in the most central municipalities have a high quality of life in terms of satisfaction with physical health, sense of mastery and rewarding social relationships.
-Conversely, a slightly larger proportion is satisfied with leisure time available in the least central municipalities compared to the most central ones.
+Compared to the least central municipalities, a slightly larger proportion of people in the more central municipalities have a high quality of life in terms of satisfaction with physical health, the place they live, sense of mastery and rewarding social relationships.
+Conversely, a slightly larger proportion is satisfied with leisure time available and they experience to a greater extent engagement in the least central municipalities compared to the most central ones.

 People outside the labour force are less satisfied with life

 People with a The lowest level of education is a completed primary/lower secondary education.
 This is followed by an upper secondary education, a short higher education (1–4 years) and a long higher education (over 4 years), the latter being the highest level.
 The average quality of life improves with each level of education. often experience a lower quality of life than those with a higher education.
-This applies to all quality of life indicators measured in these statistics except for satisfaction with leisure time available, where the pattern is not as clear.
+This applies to all quality of life indicators measured in these statistics except for satisfaction with leisure time available, where people with the highest education level are least satisfied.

 We also see clear differences in quality of life when comparing people with different income levels.
 The proportion reporting a low quality of life is much larger in The lowest interquartile range for income distribution in the population, adjusted for household size. than in The highest interquartile range for income distribution in the population, adjusted for household size..
 Unsurprisingly, the biggest differences between income groups are in questions about financial satisfaction.
 More than half of those in the lowest income group report low satisfaction, compared to 16 per cent in the highest income group.
 However, the lowest income group scores lower on all the indicators in the statistics compared to higher-earning groups, i.e. also on indicators not directly associated with economic prosperity, such as sense of meaning in life, engagement and rewarding social relationships.